zzc6332/worker-handler/README.md

 - When passing messages, if the `transfer` option is not specified, all `transferable objects` will be automatically identified from the message and placed into `transfer`.

 - When sending a `terminating response` through the return value of `Action`, the return form of `[messageData, [...transferable]]` from version `v0.1.x` is discontinued.
 This means that if the response data is an array, it can also be returned directly.
-If there are `transferable objects` in the response data, they will be automatically identified and transferred.

   It is because if using `this.$end()` form to send a `terminating response`, `transfer` can be specified more intuitively, and everything that can be done using the return value form can also be done using `this.$end()`.
 Therefore, the use of the return value form has been simplified, making it more convenient to use in some situations to send `terminating responses`.